 Yes.
 There are 16 wheelchair spaces with companion seats.

-The Queen Elizabeth Theatre supplies hearing assist devices.
+The Queen Elizabeth Theatre supplies hearing assist devices free as a courtesy.

 The day’s program features 13 high-impact talks, 4 TED Talk Videos, 25-minute mid-morning and mid-afternoon refreshment breaks and a 90-minute lunch break.